openchange/openchange/mapiproxy/services/plugins/dovecot/README.md

   * __openchange_cn = STRING__ This option specifies the field used by
     the dovecot service to query the resolver service.
 Acceptable values are: __username__ or __email__.
-If no option is specified, username is used by default.
+If no option is specified, email is used by default. username options means to get the first part of the email (bob instead bob@domain.com)

   * __openchange_backend = STRING__ This option specifies the
     mapistore backend used by OpenChange server to deliver and fetch